LaTeX Multi-figure Layout

 It can be seen from this example that the \fill doesn’t work in \subfloat environment.

-Using minipage environment is another way to organise figures, and I think this is a better approach as it is convenient for sub-figures to share a label horizontally or vertically:
+Using minipage environment is another way to organize figures, and I think this is a better approach as it is convenient for sub-figures to share a label horizontally or vertically:

 1